xikaij/fredkin-koehler/README.md

 The solution of the Laplace equation provides $\phi_2$, which is then transfered from sub_app2 (`laplace.i`) to the master_app (`fredkin-koehler.i`) and added upon values of $\phi_1$ in the master_app to get the final potential $\phi$.
 The solution transfer is done by `MultiAppAddTransfer`, which is borrowed from `MultiAppCopyTransfer`.
 The only difference between them is that `MultiAppCopyTransfer` uses libMesh function of solution.set(), while `MultiAppAddTransfer` uses solution.add().

+## What's next
+Current implementation ONLY supports ferroelectric/ferromagnetic bodies with smooth surfaces (e.g. spheres, or bodies without sharp corners).
+For modeling cuboidal shaped bodies, special treatments need to be done in the boundary integration part.

 ## Algorithm
 The method paper has details on the implementation and tests of this code: [An O(N) and parallel approach to integral problems by a kernel-independent fast multipole method: Application to polarization and magnetization of interacting particles.
 The Journal of Chemical Physics 145, 064307 (2016)](http://aip.scitation.org/doi/10.1063/1.4960436).